Chiu Yi-ching

-Chiu Yi-ching (born 16 October 2003) is a Taiwanese archer who competes in recurve events.
+Chiu Yi-ching (邱意晴; born 16 October 2003) is a Taiwanese archer who competes in recurve events.
 She represented Chinese Taipei at the 2024 Summer Olympics.
 She won the gold medal in the women's team recurve event at the 2025 World Archery Championships.

 Career

 In September 2025, Chiu competed at the 2025 World Archery Championships and won a gold medal in the women's team event.

 Personal life

 Chiu attends Tsinghua University and studies sports science.